Are you planning to build a brick planter box in your garden?

 First of all, there is nothing to worry about building a planter box in your garden.
 Some people might say that it’s complicated, but I don’t think so.

-If you are here to build a raised garden bed with bricks, then follow my footsteps.
+If you are here to build a raised garden bed with bricks, then follow in my footsteps.

 The equipment you are going to need during the process has been enlisted below.
 Collect them before starting your work.